freshe/poddl/README.md

 Optional arguments:
 -l = Only display list of episodes
 -n [n] = Download a single episode
 -n [n-m] = Download a range of episodes
--s = Store files as nnn.ext, where nnn counts from 1/n..m of files
+-s = Save episode file names as nnn.ext, where nnn is the podcast / episode number

 <h3>Precompiled binaries</h3>